Canadian Fire Rescue College

 Apply Now

-Professional Hazmat Response Training for Emergency and Industrial Responders
+Professional HazMat Response Training for Emergency and Industrial Responders

-Delivered through a blended learning model, the program combines online theory with intensive on-campus practical training at our Red Deer County, Alberta campus.
-Students progress from foundational hazard awareness to applied operations-level response through hands-on instruction and realistic scenarios.
+Hazardous Materials Awareness and Operations is delivered through a blended learning model that combines online theory with intensive on-campus practical training at our Red Deer County, Alberta campus.
+The Technician program includes five days of in-person training and evaluation, allowing students to apply advanced knowledge through hands-on instruction and realistic response scenarios.

 Explore the sections below to learn more about program structure, certifications, training delivery, and hands-on instruction.